Ascend blog

 Sophie Petitjean

-Ascend Tech participates in the EuroDefense France working group on the financing of BITD
+Ascend participates in the EuroDefense France working group on the financing of BITD

 Sabine Lochmann